 Probability in life

 Not everything is as straightforward as the toss of a coin or a die.
 Many professions rely on probabilities.
 For instance, weather forecasters predict the likelihood of rain.
 Financial experts give estimates of the rise and fall of stocks and shares, or the relative value of different currencies.
 Insurance brokers calculate their premiums based on the probability of theft or illness for any particular house or individual.
-They look at patterns from the past, and current circumstances, and make predictions based on the information they have.
+They look at patterns from the past, and current circumstances.
+Then they make predictions based on the information they have.

-So, even though computers are used to calculate these things, it’s important to understand how probabilities work so that the right information can be entered, and also to check whether the results are reasonable.
+Even though computers are used to calculate these things, it’s important to understand how probabilities work.
+That means you can enter the right information.
+It also means that you can check whether the results are reasonable.
 The word ‘probability’ means exactly that: you will probably see a pattern emerging.
 However, forecasters and insurance brokers sometimes make mistakes.
 A fit and healthy person might be struck with a debilitating illness.
 A freak hurricane might devastate several homes.

 But, even with the roll of a die, the outcome is not definite.
 You might – just possibly – see a whole run of the same number, over and over again.
 You might see one number not appearing at all.
 Each time you roll, the probability of, say, a two is always one chance in six.
 This is true even if you have rolled no twos at all so far.
 Equally, if you have just rolled three twos in a row, the probability of another two is still one in six.
 Patterns only emerge as you look at the bigger picture, over a larger number of trials.

 If you don’t want the hassle of rolling a die and recording the result dozens of times, there’s a useful site that simulates the throw of large numbers of dice.
 It shows the results each time as a bar chart with percentages at the bottom.
 See Throwing Dice Experiment.